 The past three days I have spent taking an initial image that was nothing more than a screenshot of the image that was to be used and then convert it into a “workable” digital image.
+This involves a lot of digital image modifications.
 The goal was to make the image appropriate for sewing machine embroidery work.
 That was the goal.

 We started with the original image.
 Fortunately, that was a fairly high resolution image as it was a screenshot taken on a Macbook Pro with retina display.
 Unfortunately, it was a pixel based image with associated limits.

 What did we hope to accomplish?

 - Convert the image to vectors

 - Increase the overall size of the image

 - Get the newly created image into the appropriate format